 Fast forward to 2014, Farm Dog Naturals is now located in beautiful Olympia, Washington.
 I am learning the plants and trees of a different region and loving it.
 The journey continues...

 Update: 2017/18 : Thriving in Olympia, Washington and loving this herbal rich area.
-Each day motivates me to become more plant centered helping dogs as well as humans take care of there health.
+Each day motivates me to become more plant centered helping dogs and their humans find balance and healing in nature.